-The coordinator identified cases for review using several methods: researching death records at the Office of the Medical Investigator, reviewing media reports regarding domestic and sexual violence, and receiving case suggestions from Team members or other professionals.
-The coordinator attempted to gather information on all domestic and sexual violence related deaths that occurred in the state.
+In FY2024, the Team reviewed cases that had been identified between 2010 and 2020 as involving intimate partner violence or sexual assault but had not been reviewed by the Team.
+Prior coordinators identified these cases for review using several methods: researching death records at the Office of the Medical Investigator, reviewing media reports regarding domestic and sexual violence, and receiving case suggestions from Team members or other professionals.
+The coordinators attempted to gather information on all domestic and sexual violence related deaths that occurred in the state.
 However, domestic or sexual violence related deaths are not always reported as such, and therefore, may be difficult to identify through public records.

-Table 6 lists the types of cases that the Team considered for review, provides a brief definition of each, and identifies the number of reviewed calendar year 2018 cases (CY2018) that fit in each category.
-In 2021, the Team reviewed 76 deaths that resulted from 66 incidents of intimate partner violence.
-A full report of findings on CY2018 cases is available in the Team's 2021 Annual Report.
+Table 6 lists the types of cases that the Team considered for review, provides a brief definition of each, and identifies the number of cases reviewed in FY 2024 from incidents that occurred in calendar years 2010-2020 cases that fit in each category.
+In FY2024, the Team reviewed 20 deaths that resulted from 18 incidents of intimate partner violence.
+A full report of findings on FY2024 reviewed cases is available in the Team's 2024 Annual Report.

 Table 6.
-Types of CY2018 Intimate Partner Violence (IPV) Related Deaths Reviewed in 2021
+Types of 2010-2020 Intimate Partner Violence (IPV) Related Deaths Reviewed in FY2024

-Number of Reviewed Number of Case Type Definition Incidents Deaths Intimate Partner H Intimate Partner Homicide Homicide where the primary decedent and offender are current or former intimate or dating partners (homicide decedent may be the victim or perpetrator of the incident of intimate partner violence) and the homicide offender survives 9 9 Intimate Partner Murder-Suicide Homicide where the decedent and offender are current or former intimate or dating partners (homicide decedent may be the victim or perpetrator of the incident of intimate partner violence) and the homicide offender dies by suicide 6 12 IPV-Related Homic cide Secondary offender IPV- Related Homicide Death incident where the homicide is committed by someone other than an intimate partner, when the death occurs during an incident of intimate partner violence 9 10 Secondary Victim IPV-Related Homicide Death incident where the homicide decedent is someone other than an intimate partner, when the death occurs during an incident of intimate partner violence 2 3 IPV-Related Suicio le IPV-Related Offender Suicide Suicide by an intimate partner violence perpetrator when the death occurs during or directly following an act of intimate partner violence and the victim survives 34 34 IPV-Related Victim Suicide Suicide by an intimate partner violence victim when the death occurs during or directly following an act of intimate partner violence and the perpetrator survives 1 1 IPV-Related Undet Undetermined death ermined Death A death occurring during or immediately following an incident of intimate partner violence where the cause of death is listed as undetermined by the Office of the Medical Investigator 4 4

-Sexual Assault Related Death

-Sexual Assault Related Death
+Case Type Definition Number of Reviewed Incidents Number of Deaths Intimate Partner Homicide Intimate Partner Homicide Homicide where the primary decedent and offender are current or former intimate or dating partners (homicide decedent may be the victim or perpetrator of the incident of intimate partner violence) and the homicide offender survives.
+10 10 Intimate Partner Murder-Suicide Homicide where the decedent and offender are current or former intimate or dating partners (homicide decedent may be the victim or perpetrator of the incident of intimate partner violence) and the homicide offender dies by suicide.
+0 0 Secondary party IPV-Related Homicide IPV-Related Homicide Death incident where the homicide is committed by someone other than an intimate partner, or where the homicide decedent is someone other than an intimate partner, when the death occurs during an incident of intimate partner violence.
+7 9 IPV-Related Offender Suicide IPV-Related Suicide Suicide by an intimate partner violence perpetrator when the death occurs during or directly following an act of intimate partner violence and the victim survives.
+0 0 IPV-Related Victim Suicide Suicide by an intimate partner violence victim when the death occurs during or directly following an act of intimate partner violence and the perpetrator survives.
+0 0 Undetermined cause of death IPV-Related Undetermined Death A death occurring during or immediately following an incident of intimate partner violence where the cause of death is listed as undetermined by the Office of the Medical Investigator 0 0 Sexual Assault Related Death Sexual Assault Related Death Homicide or Suicide with a sexual assault component 1 1